kmdouglass/garg/README.md

 ### Empty strings

 Empty strings, i.e. `''`, cannot currently be bound as argument values to parameters of the input callable.
-The reason for this is that GARG uses [ast.literal_eval](https://docs.python.org/3/library/ast.html#ast.literal_eval) to evaluate the strings.
+The reason for this is that Garg uses [ast.literal_eval](https://docs.python.org/3/library/ast.html#ast.literal_eval) to evaluate the strings.
 Passing an empty string to `ast.literal_eval`